cockroachdb/docs/cockroachcloud/cmek.md

 ## How CMEK works

-  This section describes how data is read from or written to a {{ site.data.products.dedicated }} cluster work when CMEK is enabled.
+  This section describes how data is read from or written to a {{ site.data.products.dedicated }} cluster when CMEK is enabled.
 For detailed instructions, see [Managing Customer Managed Encryption Keys (CMEK) for Cockroach Dedicated](managing-cmek.html).

-  For a given cluster, CMEK is configured per cluster region.
+  CMEK is configured per cluster region.
 You can configure a separate CMEK key for each cluster region or you can use the same key for each of a cluster's regions.
-Similarly, you can use a separate set of CMEK keys for each cluster or use the same keys for all clusters.
+Similarly, you can use a separate set of CMEK keys for each cluster or use the same keys for a group of clusters.

   The following sections describe how CMEK works in a single-region cluster, but CMEK works the same way for each region in a multi-region cluster.